The Proof the World is Seeking

 However, what makes us different from non-Christians is our love for everyone at all times, no matter what they do.
 We don’t have to live with them, and we should never tolerate the abuses they commit, but we do have to love them — by being publicly merciful to them — if we want to bear witness to Christ and teach the world that God’s unconditional, redemptive love is real.

 To find out if we believe what Jesus preached, we can ask the Holy Spirit: “Am I a good representative of Jesus?
 Can the world around me discover that God is real by watching me?”

 Loving unconditionally does not mean loving without boundaries.
 Healthy boundaries need to be established, and people who overstep them need to reap what they sow.
 We should say “no!
 Enough!” out of love for ourselves and other victims or potential victims.
 At the same time, our “no!” can come with great love for the abusers.

 This is what it means to “be perfect, just as your heavenly Father is perfect.”
 Perfection in the Bible does not mean committing no sins and making no mistakes.
 Spiritual perfection means love that is balanced, full, unlimited, and merciful toward all.

-As we give our wounds to Jesus for healing, we have an awesome opportunity to show the world who Christ really is and how redemption really works.
+During any scandals, as we give our wounds to Jesus for healing, we have an awesome opportunity to show the world who Christ really is and how redemption really works.
 If we can love the enemies within our families, our workplaces, and our Church, then unbelievers will believe us when we offer love to them also, no matter how sinful they’ve been, and this is where conversion begins.

 © 2014 by Terry A. Modica